 He names several professionals who disparage the idea of using computers for educational purposes:

-Psychologist Jane Healy studied the issue for several years and started with positive attitude toward the use of computers for kids but eventually concluded that “computers stifle learning and creativity and may cause damage to both vision and posture.”
+Psychologist Jane Healy studied the issue for several years and started with a positive attitude toward the use of computers for kids but eventually concluded that “computers stifle learning and creativity and may cause damage to both vision and posture.”

 She says, “we have no evidence that stands up under scrutiny that computer education is helpful for learning in children under the fourth grade.”
 P. 286